MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enroll.md

 ---
 ## Enrollment for Linux
-Employees and students in BYOD scenarios can enroll their personal Linux desktop devices in Microsoft Intune.
+Employees and students in BYOD scenarios can [enroll personal Linux devices](../user-help/enroll-device-linux.md) in Microsoft Intune.
 Enrollment enables them to access work resources in Microsoft Edge.

 As an Intune admin, you don't need to do anything to enable Linux enrollment in the admin center.
-It's automatically enabled so when users enroll their Linux devices, you'll see them in the admin center.
+It's automatically enabled.
+When users enroll their Linux devices, you'll see them in the admin center.
 For more information, see [Enroll Linux desktop devices in Microsoft Intune](deployment-guide-enrollment-linux.md).

 ## Enrollment for Windows
 This section describes the enrollment methods and configurations available for Windows 10/11 personal and corporate-owned devices.
 Microsoft Intune enrollment is supported in cloud environments and with co-management in on-premises environments.